r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/memtests/README.txt

 and gfortran 13.2.
 (Older results with clang 15 or fortran 12.)
 [For a version built to default to libstdc++ (as shipped by Debian/Ubuntu), add -stdlib=libc++ to the CXX line and install the libc++-dev package.]

-NB: unlike the fedora-clang resulta this does not yet use clang 17 and flang 17, as R does not compile under ASAN for those compilers.
+NB: unlike the fedora-clang resulta this does not use clang 18 and flang 18, as R does not compile under ASAN for those compilers (nor did it for 117).
+It was possible to change library paths so the support libraries were found, but the build hung making package tools..

 config.site:
 CC="clang -fsanitize=address,undefined -fno-sanitize=float-divide-by-zero -fno-sanitize=alignment -fno-omit-frame-pointer"